How I Built Procedural Tracks and Vertical Loops in Godot

 Now I realize this doesn’t look like much with very little context, but this is what hours of work looks like.

 Originally I wanted to create an arcade racing game that uses blendshapes tied to physics (lean left to deform a blendshape, squash, stretch, etc).
-More on that implementation some other time, but for now I just wanted to yap a bit about how I handled the creation of tracks and loops programmatically in Godot 4.6.
+More on that some other time.
+For now I just wanted to yap about how I made the tracks and loops in Godot 4.6.

 Drawing the Path: Splines